-Multi-Employer Pension Plans In addition to the Company-sponsored pension plans, the Company participates in various multi-employer pension plans, providing pension benefits to unionized employees pursuant to provisions of collective bargaining agreements.
-Approximately 27% of employees of the Company, and of its franchisees and Associates, participate in these plans.
+Multi-Employer Pension Plans In addition to the Company-sponsored pension plans, the Company participates in various multiemployer pension plans, providing pension benefits to unionized employees pursuant to provisions of collective bargaining agreements.
+Approximately 27% of the employees of the Company, and of its franchisees and Associates, participate in these plans.
 These plans are administered by independent boards of trustees generally consisting of an equal number of union and employer representatives.
 In some circumstances, the Company has a representative on the board of trustees of these plans.
 The Company's responsibility to make contributions to these plans is limited to the amounts established pursuant to its collective agreements; however, poor performance of these plans could have an adverse impact on the Company's employees and former employees who are members of these plans or could result in changes to the terms and conditions of participation in these plans, which in turn could adversely affect the financial performance of the Company.

-The Company, together with its franchisees, is the largest participating employer in the Canadian Commercial Workers Industry Pension Plan ("CCWIPP"), with approximately 52,000 employees as members.
-In 2015, the Company contributed approximately \$59 million to CCWIPP.
+The Company, together with its franchisees, is the largest participating employer in the Canadian Commercial Workers Industry Pension Plan ("CCWIPP"), with approximately 53,000 employees as members.
+In 2016, the Company contributed approximately \$65 million to CCWIPP.
 The recent actuarial reports filed for CCWIPP indicate that it is underfunded with the accrued benefit obligations exceeding the value of the assets held in trust.
-In 2015, CCWIPP reduced benefits to its members, and any further benefit reductions would negatively affect the retirement benefits of the Company's employees, which in turn could negatively affect their morale and productivity and, in turn, could adversely affect the reputation of the Company.
+In 2015, CCWIPP reduced benefits to its members, and any further benefit reductions would negatively affect the retirement benefits of the Company's employees, which could negatively affect their morale and productivity and, in turn, could adversely affect the reputation of the Company.

 Ethical Business Conduct The Company has a Code of Conduct that reflects the Company's long-standing commitment to high standards of ethical conduct and business practices.
-Any violation of law or failure to comply with the Company's policies, including the Code of Conduct, could significantly affect the Company's reputation and brands and its ability to operate, which in turn could adversely affect the reputation or financial performance of the Company.
+Any violation of law or failure to comply with the Company's policies, including the Code of Conduct, could adversely affect the Company's brands, reputation, operations or financial performance.